Mercury Seven: Influence

-Scott, Virgil, Gordon, John, and Alan Tracy from Gerry Anderson's television series Thunderbirds were named in honor of the astronauts Carpenter, Grissom, Cooper, Glenn, and Shepherd.
+Scott, Virgil, Gordon, John, and Alan Tracy from Gerry Anderson's television series Thunderbirds were named in honor of the astronauts Carpenter, Grissom, Cooper, Glenn, and Shepard.

 Awards and honors

 The Mercury 7 group won the Society of Experimental Test Pilots' Iven C. Kincheloe Award in 1963.
 President John F. Kennedy presented the astronaut group the 1962 Collier Trophy at the White House "for pioneering manned space flight in the United States".
 The Mercury 7 monument at Launch Complex 14, where the four Mercury-Atlas launches took place, was dedicated on November 10, 1964.
 A time capsule containing reports, photographs and a movie is buried beneath the monument, to be opened in 2464.